MicrosoftDocs/power-platform/power-virtual-agents/advanced-flow-virtual-agent.md

 This flow is you ready to be used in with the bots.

-## Call your flow as an Action from a bot Topic
+## Call Microsoft Automate flow as an Action from a bot Topic

-You can call this Micrsosft Automate flow from a bot Topic.
-You can pass variables to this flow and receive flow outputs that can be used in a bot Topic Dialog.
+You can call this Micrsosft Automate flow from a bot Topic using Call an action node.
+You can pass variables to this flow and receive flow outputs that can be used in a Dialog.

 To create a new Topic, go your Virtual Agent Editor and select Topics tab.
-Then, select New topic options and name your new Topic Get weathee.
+Create a new Topic and give it name Get weather.
 Add a few trigger phrases for your new Topic:

 •	will it rain

 •	today’s forecast

 •	get weather

 •	what’s the weather

 ![Create a new Topic](media/CreateTopic.jpg)

 To create a Dialog for your Topic, click on Go to authoring canvas and use Ask a question node to have the bot ask users for the City (String) and Zipcode (Number) inputs: